 Are your colors manipulated?

 The photographs on this site reflect my vision of Michigan's Upper Peninsula and Lake Superior.
 I want you to see a part of Michigan that is quickly changing.
 While it may appear that these scenes are untouched, all have seen human impact.
 I've seen some troublesome behaviors by photographers and others that threaten the fragility of certain delicate areas.
 I urge all who come to this area to be respectful and considerate.
 Others will want to see it as you have.

 The most rewarding part of photographing the landscape is that of exploration and discovery.
 Making images to share that experience completes the process and compels me to go back for more.
 Being surrounded by the beauty of the Upper Peninsula with the Hiawatha National Forest and Pictured Rocks National Lakeshore in my backyard, inspiration and opportunity abound.
-I would like to take you for a hike to see what I photograph, you will be amazed too.
+I would like to take you for a hike to see what I photograph, you would be amazed too.

 If you are interested in purchasing one of my landscapes, send me an email inquiry directly from this web site or call the number provided.